Televisión Nacional de Chile: Colour television

 The first experimental colour broadcast in Chile was developed by Televisión Nacional in the final night of the Viña del Mar International Song Festival on 6 February 1978.
 However, Decree 480, which was in force since 10 September 1976, restricted the import of colour television sets.
 This regulation, promulgated by Augusto Pinochet, was abolished on 10 April 1978, with the promulgation of a new resolution, ending the restrictions and therefore officially beginning broadcasts in color, adopting the NTSC format from the United States as the official system.
 At the time of the authorization and start-up, a large part of the network's programming was already in place, and programmes such as La cafetera voladora were fully developed with this technology.
 This allowed the use of innumerable special effects.
 It astonished the children of the time and could extend until 1982, setting a precedent in the production of programmes of this type in Chile.

 Advances and reform

+During Pinochet's regime, TVN's network was one of the most extensive of the Americas, possessing, as of 1985, 112 transmitting stations, from Arica to Puerto Williams, covering 97% of Chile's area.

 Throughout the 1980s, Televisión Nacional grew with diverse programmes and technological advances.
 It became the first Chilean television network to broadcast its programming via satellite, released its second channel in 1986, and inaugurated its international service in 1989.
 However, despite all the technical achievements, the company is criticized for its newscast, 60 Minutos, by misrepresenting the news and information that every day reverberated society during this period.

 In addition to the loss of credibility, prestige, and audience, this led to the reorganization and rethinking the mission and identity of Televisión Nacional at times of political instability in Chile, as the last months of the regime were being developed, therefore, in democracy, the company seeks to be reformed and the new government authorities were prepared to make all kinds of changes.